aidiladhamc7/Streamlit_Practice_Penguin_Classification_Web_App/README.md

 [Click here to go to the app!](https://adham-penguin-classification-web-app.streamlit.app/)

+The web app was build in Phyton using the following libraries:
+* Streamlit
+* Pandas
+* Numpy
+* Scikit-learn
+* Pickle

 ## About Me

 I'm Aidil Adham, passionate about data science and eager to solve real-world problems using data.
 I hold a degree in Muamalat Management and have completed Data Science training with Adnexio.
 Currently, I’m building my skills in coding, algorithms, and machine learning.